Skip to main content

 Course Number Title Semesters Offered Credit Hours Prerequisites

-EDU 340 Multiculturalism and Culturally Responsive Teaching through Sheltered Instruction F, W 2.0 (Required for international track)
+EDU 340 Multiculturalism and Culturally Responsive Teaching through Sheltered Instruction F, W, S 3.0 Required for International Track.
+Highly recommended for Hawaii License Track.

 Course Number Title Semesters Offered Credit Hours Prerequisites